SFDigitalServices/sf-dahlia-pattern-library/README.md

 1. Install Node
 1. Clone this repo
 1. Run `npm start`, which will run an npm install and bower install and start the server
-1. Go to http://localhost:3010 to view the pattern library
+1. Go to http://localhost:3000 to view the pattern library

 ## Deploying to Heroku

 The Heroku application is served out of the `dist` directory which is the static HTML output of the pattern library.
-This directory is ignored from git and recreated every time you run `npm start`.
+The bulk of the pattern library is in `/dist/toolkit/`, which is ignored from git and recreated every time you run `npm start`.

 To deploy the application (run this from the project directory):